pratikdatey/Pratik_model/README.md

 # Pratik_model
 - This package can be used in machine learning (Data Science) to check the performance of models.
 - The best thing about this package is that you don’t have to train and predict every classification or regression algorithm to check performance.
 This package directly gives you output performance on different models.
 - In Pratik_model
  there are two classes present which is smart_classifier(For Classification problems) and smart_regressor (for Regression problems).

 Pratik_model for Classification:

- will check the performance on this Classification models:
+ This model will check performance on this Classification models:
 - Passive Aggressive Classifier
 - Decision Tree Classifier
 - Random Forest Classifier